lokada-aifi/scrna-batch-report/readme.md

 ## Available Reports and Scripts
 Available batch reports are as follows:
 - [scRNA cell hashing batch report](#scrna_batch_report): Batch report for stand alone scRNA Cell-Hashing + labeling pipelines, run post-labeling
+- [NGS batch report](#ngs_batch_report): Batch QC report intended to summarize data quality for pipeline "approval" steps.
+Can be used to summarize multiome data in a single report for any combination of supported single cell modalities.
+Run on well-level data after initial processing steps.

 [Return to Contents](#contents)